hyperledger/indy-hipe/text/agent-protocols/README.md

 whether it's in the middle of upgrading a plugin, whether it's currently under high load, and so forth.
-And responses to an `agprot` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their capabilities from moment to moment.
+And responses to an `agprot` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their protocol support from moment to moment.

 ### Privacy Considerations